MCF-Oak Park Heights COVID-19 Response

 Showers and Bathrooms: Inmates still have access to showers and bathroom facilities as usual, with regular cleaning and disinfecting.

 Recreation, Yard, and Courtyard Time: Outdoor recreation time is still occurring.
-Certain no-contact games are allowed, such as is playing catch, using exercise equipment, and lifting weights.
+Certain non-contact games are allowed, such as handball, using exercise equipment, and weight training.
 Social distancing is monitored by Corrections Officers.
 Equipment is disinfected with inmate janitors and monitored by Corrections Officers.
 At this time a maximum of 30 inmates can be in the gym, which is half of the unit at a time.
+Hand sanitizer stations have been installed in each complex work out area and the gym.

-Work: MCF-Oak Park Heights inmates are working all of their regular job assignments: kitchen workers, painters, canteen, inmate janitors, mentors, tutors, education workers, grounds crew and laundry workers practicing social distancing which is monitored by the incarcerated men, Corrections Officers and Unit Supervisors.
+Work: MCF-Oak Park Heights inmates are working their regular job assignments: kitchen workers, canteen, inmate janitors, mentors, tutors, education workers, yard crew and laundry workers practicing social distancing which is monitored by the incarcerated men, Corrections Officers, Canteen Staff, and Unit Supervisors.

 Medication: MCF-Oak Park Heights nursing staff deliver medication to inmates in each complex several times per day.